ev3dev/ev3dev.github.io/docs/tutorials/using-lego-dimensions-toy-pad.md

     SUBSYSTEM=="usb", ATTR{idVendor}=="0e6f", ATTR{idProduct}=="0241", MODE="0666"

-then restart udev service:

-    sudo service udev restart
+then unplug and replug the LEGO Toy Pad again.

 ## Initializing

-The following script will check for the presence of a LEGO Toy Pad and initializes it, turning the middle (round) pad red for one second.
-It should be invoked with `sudo` or root privileges.
+The following script will check for the presence of a LEGO Toy Pad and initializes it, turning the middle (round) pad red for one second:

 {% highlight python %}